Schools in Ericeira, answer the questions that we once had asked ourselves before moving to Ericeira.

-In 2018/2019, Carnival break will be from the 4th of March to the 6th of March and Easter from the 8th to the 22nd of April.
+In 2018/2019, the Carnival break will be from the 4th of March to the 6th of March and Easter from the 8th to the 22nd of April.

-The Public Education in Ericeira
+Public Schools in Ericeira

 The Portuguese public schools are generally safe and healthy places.
 However, the comfort offered to the students, as well as the infrastructure functionality and accessibility, can largely vary.